 To be a town team, you must live these commitments.

-Town teams should be positive influences in their community and lead by example.
-They build the resilience; connections; understanding; tolerance and generosity of their communities.
+Town Teams are positive influences in their community and lead by example.
+They foster a can-do culture and build beneficial relationships wherever possible,

 Town Teams and their members operate with integrity, honesty and respect at all times.